Yashi1211/book-review-api/README.md

 # Book Review API

-A simple RESTful API for managing book reviews.
+A simple, AI-powered RESTful API for managing book reviews.
 Built with FastAPI, SQLAlchemy, and SQLite.
+Now deployed live on Render!

 ---

 ## 📚 Project Overview
 This project is a backend API that allows users to add, view, update, and delete reviews for books.
-It is useful for any book review website or app that needs a backend to manage reviews.
+It also uses AI to analyze the sentiment of each review (positive, negative, or neutral).
+The API is cloud-deployed and publicly accessible.

 ---